By Jay Fullum, therapist on the Redpoint Center Team

 Spending Time Outdoors

-On the River Bank
+Fly Fishing Sober: On the River Bank

 The fish jumps powerfully out of the water.
 I see the brown, yellow, and red mosaic tattooed on the fish’s left side.
 It is a German brown trout.
-I allow the fish to make a run, and as soon as I feel him begin to slow, I begin reeling line in.
+I allow the fish to make a run, and as soon as I feel him begin to slow, I reel the line in.
 He makes one more tremendous run, but I patiently pressure him back toward the slow water I am standing below.
 I approach cautiously, and as gracefully as I can, I slip my net under him.
 Next, I gently remove the fly from the fish’s lip which is considerably worn but intact.
 I immediately notice the fish’s radiant beauty.

 Finding Joy on the River

 While I sit down on the side of the river, I feel a wave of sun on my face.
 In addition, I notice my breath.
 I let go of a breath that I have been holding in for what feels like month.
 My attitude shifts to gratitude.
 I appreciate that just yesterday, I was a crustacean on a bar stool drinking my life away.
 By the river, I feel at home, full of pure, unadulterated joy.
 These moments of sober fly fishing on the river are what I chasied back in the day.
 In addition, the magic of time in nature is one I can always come back to, for free.

 Saving Grace for My Recovery

 Fly fishing sober has been a saving grace for my recovery in a number of ways.
 In my thirty years, I have participated in almost every sport or outdoor activity under the sun.
 However, nothing has inspired and focused my mind like connecting to the natural world via rod and reel.
 Fly fishing disconnects us from technology.
 In addition, it disrupts the monotony of the daily routine and stimulates physical, mental, and emotional health.